 DEC implemented manual control of GH plants starting in 2008 with three crews hired to control giant hogweed plants using a root-cutting control method.
 NYSDEC also began maintaining the GH hotline at this time.
 In 2009, two crews were hired to control the smaller sites using a manual root-cutting control method and one crew was hired to use herbicide to control the larger sites.
 In 2010 and 2011 DEC received an ARRA grant allowing the GH control program to double in size with five and six crews hired respectively to use either manual or chemical control methods.

 In 2012 and 2013, state funds were used to hire six control crews.
 The USDA Forest Service supplied part of the 2013 funding through a Competitive Allocation Request Proposal (CARP).
 In 2012 & 2013 four partner agencies agreed to control GH sites within their boundaries: Adirondack Park Invasive Plant Program (APIPP), Catskill Regional Invasive Species Partnership (CRISP), St. Lawrence Eastern Lake Ontario (SLELO) and Oswego County Soil and Water Conservation District (OCSWCD).
 In 2014, the Lower Hudson PRISM joined the statewide GH control effort.
-Accomplishments of the GH control program from 2006 to 2012 can be found in Table 1.
+Accomplishments of the NY State GH control program from 2006 to 2013 can be found in Table 1.

 |2006 & 2007||2008||2009||2010||2011||2012||2013||2014|

 |Web site visits||N/A||6,373 visits||10,770 visits||25,066 visits||307,444 visits||65,044 visits||345,665 visits||642,798 visits|